Like this page? Share it.

 (iii) 31 (30) So Ya'akov named the place Penielface of God, saying, “I have seen Elohim face to face, and my life is preserved.”[30]
 32 (31) The sun rose on him as he passed over Peniel, and he was limping because of his hip.
 33 (32) That is why, to this day, the children of Isra'el don’t eat the thigh muscle that is at the hip socket, because He struck Ya'akov’s hip socket at the thigh muscle.

 3. Edom (אֱדֹם, “red”) [MAP] is the area southeast of the Dead Sea, named after Ya'akov’s brother 'Esav, who was also called Edom (Gen 25:30).
 The descendants of 'Esav/Edom are called Edomites, and were later called Idumeans by the Greeks.
 Note the similarity between Hebrew “Edom” and Greek “Idumea.”
-[RETURN]
+[BACK]

 6. Four hundred men.
 Perhaps 'Esav had followed in his father’s footsteps and created a “caravan business” with a “security department.”
 See note 2 on Gen 13 and notes 14 and 15a on Gen 14.
 “Four hundred men” is not to be taken literally; it is a Hebrew idiom indicating a large number of armed men.
-[RETURN]
+[BACK]

 15. This speaks to Ya'akov’s enormous wealth.
 This was far more than most tribal chieftans of the era had to their name, but it was only a small portion (perhaps a tithe?) of his possessions that he was going to offer as a gift to 'Esav.
-[RETURN]
+[BACK]

 22. The Yabbok, יַבֹּֽק (yab·bōq, “emptying”) [MAP] is a stream which intersects the mountain range of Gilead and falls into the Jordan River on the east about midway between the Sea of Galilee and the Dead Sea.
-[RETURN]
+[BACK]

 30. Nobody can see the face of God and live (Exod 33:20-23).
 Because no one has ever seen God the Father at any time (John 1:18, 1 John 4:12), we know that all physical manifestations of God are God the Son, the pre-incarnate Yeshua HaMashiach.
 We therefore know that it was Yeshua that Ya'akov wrestled with.
-[RETURN]
+[BACK]

 |